top of page

 Maryam Tree Center Mission

-Guided by Islamic values, psychological science, and the principles of justice, responsibility, and human dignity, the Center is committed to producing research and educational resources that strengthen mental health literacy and support ethically grounded institutional change.
+Guided by Islamic values, psychological science, public health principles, and the principles of justice, responsibility, and human dignity, the Center is committed to producing research and educational resources that strengthen mental health literacy and support ethically grounded institutional change.
 Through this work, Maryam Tree Center contributes to a deeper understanding of how systemic conditions shape vulnerability, resilience, and long-term well-being.

 Our Research